duniter/duniter/doc/Protocol.md

 Signature             | The cryptographical act of certifying a document using a private key.
 WoT                   | Acronym for *Web of Trust*.
 A groupment of individuals recognizing each other's identity through public keys and certification mechanisms
 UD                    | Acronym for *Universal Dividend*.
-Means money issuance **directly** and **exclusively** by and to WoT members
+Means money issuance **directly** and **exclusively** by and to WoT members realtime              | The time of real life (the habitual time). blocktime             | The realtime recorded by a block.

 ## Introduction